avi-0106/statistical_toolkit/README.md

 If p_value < alpha, reject the null hypothesis (significant difference exists).

 If p_value >= alpha, fail to reject the null hypothesis (no significant difference).

+# Contributing

+Want to contribute?
+Please foork this repository and submit a pull request!

 # License